This article assumes the reader has at least a basic familiarity with programming languages.

 Python is an extremely capable language that many software developers find it worthwhile to learn.
 Its portability and ease of use, as well as its accessibility to new programmers, make it an extremely attractive solution to many programming problems and applications.

-Altantic.Net offers many cloud hosting solutions, managed cloud hosting, one-click application cloud installations and many other hosting solutions.
+Altantic.Net offers many cloud hosting, managed cloud hosting, one-click application cloud installations and many other hosting solutions.